-- 8.8 Criteria to regulate the use of a pavement by an aircraft with an ACN higher than the PCN reported for that pavement in accordance with 8.2 and 8.3 is published in Guidance Material Pavement Overload Operations at Aerodromes and shall be followed for overload operations. - 8.9 The bearing strength of a pavement intended for aircraft of apron (ramp) mass equal to or less than 5,700 kg shall be made available by reporting the following information: - (a) maximum allowable aircraft mass; and - (b) maximum allowable tire pressure.
+- 8.8 The bearing strength of a pavement intended for aircraft of apron (ramp) mass equal to or less than 5 700 kg shall be made available by reporting the following information:

+- a) maximum allowable aircraft mass; and

+- b) maximum allowable tire pressure.

-Example: 4 000 kg/0.50 MPa.
+Example: 4 800 kg/0.60 MPa.